What denier is the fabric on the boat body?

 What are the small spots on my raft?

 Maravia “encapsulates” our boats in a spray-on urethane that creates an extremely durable finish.
-Minor irregularities in the finish are a part of this process.
+Minor irregularities in the finish are normal and on every boat and are unique to this process.
 The heavy-duty PVC material which is the base fabric of your raft has a natural porosity as does all other raft manufactures material.
 You will notice this when you see a boat expand and contract when air temperatures change, or you travel and change elevations.
 When Maravia sprays the liquid urethane on this inflatable boat, air molecules are fighting to get out.
 This will cause bubbles that occur on the boat during the spray process.
 They are typically seen where parts are placed but can also occur anywhere in the body of the boat.
 We call these “birth marks” and every boat has them.
 They are few and they have no impact on quality, performance, or warranty.
 The urethane is added in multiple layers on the boat to provide bomber durability in an array of colors and designs that can be added to the boat.

 How should my product be packaged for shipment?